-- If you had a fast appeal to our plan at Level 1, you will automatically receive a fast appeal at Level 2.
-The review organization must give you an answer to your Level 2 Appeal within 72 hours of when it receives your appeal. - However, if your request is for a medical item or service and the Independent Review Organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
-The Independent Review Organization can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.

-If you had a "standard" appeal at Level 1, you will also have a "standard" appeal at Level 2

-- If you had a standard appeal to our plan at Level 1, you will automatically receive a standard appeal at Level 2.
-If your request is for a medical item or service the review organization must give you an answer to your Level 2 Appeal within 30 calendar days of when it receives your appeal.
-If your request is for a Medicare Part B prescription drug, the review organization must give you an answer to your Level 2 Appeal within 7 calendar days of when it receives your appeal. - However, if your request is for a medical item or service and the Independent Review Organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
-The Independent Review Organization can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.
+☐ We will send the information about your appeal to this organization.
+This information is called your "case file."
+You have the right to ask us for a copy of your case file. ☐ You have a right to give the independent review organization additional information to support your appeal.
+Reviewers at the independent review organization will take a careful look at all of the information related to your appeal.
+If you had a "fast" appeal at Level 1, you will also have a "fast" appeal at Level 2 ☐ For the "fast appeal" the review organization must give you an answer to your Level 2 appeal within 72 hours of when it receives your appeal. □ However, if your request is for a medical item or service and the independent review organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+The independent review organization can't take extra time to make a decision is your request is for a Medicare Part B prescription drug.
+If you had a "standard" appeal at Level 1, you will also have a "standard" appeal at Level 2 □ For a "standard appeal" if your request is for a medical item or service, the review organization must give you an answer to your Level 2 Appeal within 30 calendar days of when it receives your appeal.
+If your request is for a Medicare Part B prescription drug, the review organization must give you an answer to your Level 2 appeal within 7 calendar days of when it receives your appeal.
+However, if your request is for a medical item or service and the independent review organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+The independent review organization can't take extra time to make a decision in your request is for a Medicare Part B prescription drug.

-Step 2: The Independent Review Organization gives you their answer.
+Step 2: The independent review organization gives you their answer.

-The Independent Review Organization will tell you its decision in writing and explain the reasons for it.
+The independent review organization will tell you its decision in writing and explain the reasons for it.